fenixkz/rl_journey/Lesson-2/theory.md

 - **State Value Function V(s)**: Measures how valuable it is to be in a particular state
 - **State-Action Value Function Q(s,a)**: Measures how valuable it is to take a specific action in a specific state

 These functions are interconnected through the **Bellman Equations**, which express the recursive relationship between current and future values.
-The optimal versions of these functions, V*(s) and Q*(s,a), represent the best possible performance achievable in the environment.
+The optimal versions of these functions, $V^*(s)$ and $Q^*(s,a)$, represent the best possible performance achievable in the environment.

 The **Bellman Optimality Equations** give us our target: they define what the optimal value functions should satisfy.
-However, computing these directly requires knowing the environment model, which leads us to two paradigms:
+However, computing these directly requires knowing the environment model, which leads us to two paradigms.

 ## From Model-Based to Model-Free Learning